 A difference between the "WD 2TB MyPassport" and the "Seagate Expansion Media" can be clearly seen on the other hand.
 The Seagate hard drive shovels the data back and forth with a good 70 MB / s more - whether on the Mac or on the hub. ;-)

 In order to make the test a little more transparent, I would like to list the devices that I have used here:

-I connected both hard drives directly to the MacBook Pro as well as via the Anker Hub and carried out the test with AJA System Test.
-I made the measurements several times for each hard disk, as occasional dropouts meant that the data rates of the hard disks briefly fell to their knees.
-This can be seen well from the graph.
-I assume that parallel hard disk activity by Spotlight or other programs may have falsified the measurement results.
+I connected both hard drives both directly to the MacBook Pro and via the Anker Hub and ran the test with AJA System Test.
+I took the measurements several times for each hard disk, since occasional dropouts caused the data rates of the hard disks to drop briefly.
+This can be seen clearly in the graphs.
+I assume that there may be parallel disk activity here Spotlight or other programs that have falsified the measurement results.
 However, the multiple measurements should compensate for this.

 If you compare the test results with each other and take into account the tolerances that influence the speed in everyday use through various programs and spotlight indexing or similar, then you can say that a USB 3 hub does not cause any noticeable (or measurable) losses.

 Basically, the USB 3 port can theoretically manage 640 MByte / s.
 If you take this into account, you can see that the bottleneck is not the hub but rather the hard drive.
 Even my internal SSD in the MacBook Pro only achieves approx. 450 MB / s, so that even this would still be too slow for the hub or the USB 3 port.

 However, good USB cables that are not damaged, well shielded and have clean contacts are important for good transfer rates.
 Even if it is doubted by many: gold-plated contacts are not only a good investment for hi-fi enthusiasts, they also help to establish stable connections between computer, hub and external hard drives.